zsugabubus/vim-commentr/README.md

 the keybindings again WTF?!
 When I saw that it has separate keybindings for inline and block-style commenting... no, no, thanks not, I just don't care about it.
-Looking inside them, you can see they are both consist of about 2500 lines of Vim-script. commentr is just 1000.
+Looking inside them, you can see they are both consist of about 2500 lines of Vim-script. commentr is just 1000 or even less.
 Ask yourself what's that additional 1500 lines.
 Hacks?
 Workarounds?
-I don't even dare to think about it...
-And from my viewpont, commentr seems way more flexible.

 ## License